Special education encompasses many different specialized services provided for students with disabilities.

 - Schools need to evaluate whether the student has a disability that requires special education services.
 The student should undergo an evaluation, which should happen in 60 days.
 The evaluation will focus on whether the student’s disability interferes with their education.

 - Stakeholders form an IEP.
 If the evaluator recommends special education services, then stakeholders meet, including the student’s parents, special education teacher, general education teacher, evaluator, and school administrator.
-They come up with a plan for providing special education.
+They come up with an IEP plan for providing special education.

 Types of Disabilities